 It’s important to accurately determine the capacity you need for your whole house water filter and softener combo.

-The larger the system’s capacity, the longer it will last before it needs to be replaced (in the case of filter media or resin) or it requires regeneration (in the case of a salt-based water softener).
+The larger the system’s capacity, the longer it’ll last before it needs to be replaced or regenerated.
 Capacity and water flow rate usually go hand-in-hand; the larger the capacity, the faster the water flow.

-If you want to know how to size a water softener, you can check out our guide here 👈
+👨🔧 Want to know how to size a water softener?
+Check out our guide here 👈